 2. AONIJIE Hydration Vest (Budget Pairing)

-If the Salomon vest is out of budget, the AONIJIE Hydration Vest at $45.99 is what I recommend to friends starting out.
-I owned one before upgrading.
+If the Salomon vest is out of budget, the AONIJIE Hydration Vest at $45.99 is a solid starter option.
 Two soft flasks, decent mesh, holds 5L of gear.

 Pros: Affordable, includes flasks, surprisingly comfortable.
 Cons: Fit isn't as refined, bounces more on technical descents, flasks are lower quality.